Evolutionary and physiological drivers of phenotypic plasticity

 Petrullo, L., Ren, T., Wu, M., Boonstra, R., Palme, R., Boutin S., McAdam, A.G., Dantzer, B. Glucocorticoids coordinate changes in gut microbiome composition in wild North American red squirrels.
 Scientific Reports 12, 2605. [pdf]

 Physiological systems, in their scope and sensitivity, can shape the evolutionary trajectories of organisms by inhibiting or promoting adaptive phenotypic responses to environmental challenges.
 However, in highly fluctuating environments, animals face a "cocktail party problem" where they receive lots of information at once and have to discern what is worth listening and responding to.
 When information is relevant for an animal's fitness, it's especially valuable.
+If their response to this information is too generalized and not specific, there can be costs for both short- and long-term fitness.
 We found no evidence for this sort of selectivity in glucocorticoid responses in red squirrels, and individuals exhibited hormonal responses to environmental conditions regardless of whether those conditions acted as "agents of selection" by impacting the relationship between traits + fitness.
 We are currently interested in determining whether squirrels exhibit selectivity in gut microbiome responses to fluctuating environmental conditions.

 Read more here: